 Custody is stressful, emotionally draining, and rarely easy—especially for parents who care deeply about finding the right parenting time arrangement for their child.
-At Warren & Migliaccio, we love these passionate parents because it usually means their child is very loved at home.
+At Warren & Migliaccio, we love these passionate parents because it usually means their child is very loved at the parent’s home.

 Luckily, when it comes to figuring out a child custody schedule, Texas co-parents have many options for maximizing their involvement.
 One of the most popular child custody schedules is the 2-2-5-5 arrangement because it’s consistent, easy to remember, and allows both parents to stay highly involved in their child’s life.